patricoferris/___blog/blogs/well-typed-stack.md

 At its core, Rory is very similar to [Canopy](https://github.com/Engil/Canopy) in that it uses Git-based stores for holding and modifying data.
 To do this in OCaml it uses [Irmin](https://irmin.io/) to create an in-memory data-store that is syncable and modifiable.
 What's more, Irmin comes with some useful tools to expose that data via a Graphql endpoint.

+For now it pulls the blog content to a `trunk` branch and exposes the modified data to the `data` branch.
+Unfortunately, [due to an ocaml-git issue](https://github.com/mirage/ocaml-git/issues/364) syncing doesn't quite work yet.
+In the meantime the live site pins [this version](https://github.com/patricoferris/irmin/tree/mirage-site) of ocaml-git to always pull everything to a fresh repo.

 ### Graphql

 As mentioned, data for the client is exposed with a Graphql endpoint.
 Using the Irmin CLI tool from the blog repository a Graphql schema can be generated.